gwu-libraries/sfm-ui/docs/quickstart.rst

 collect.
 This is more than the Twitter/Flickr/Weibo account that you may already have.
 To get API credentials:

 * Request credentials from the social media platform and enter them into Credentials section.
 The :doc:`credentials` page provides instructions for each platform.
-* For Twitter, you have the option to connect your account without leaving SFM.
+* For some social media platforms, your administrator may have enabled an option that will allow you to connect your account without leaving SFM.
 With your permission, SFM will get credentials on your behalf.
-Click *Credentials* and then *Connect Twitter Account*.
+  Click *Credentials* and then *Connect [Twitter, Tumblr, or Weibo] Account*.
 * If you are part of a group, you'll be able to use the credentials already provided by another member of the group.

 ----------------------